Formerly Janakpur Engineering College (JEC)Affiliated to Tribhuvan University

 What is the eligibility for BE admission?

-+2 or equivalent with Physics, Chemistry, and Mathematics — minimum 45% aggregate or grade C in each subject — or a related Diploma in Engineering, plus a valid IOE entrance examination score.
++2 or equivalent with Physics, Chemistry, and Mathematics, with a minimum 45% aggregate or grade C in each subject, or a related Diploma in Engineering, plus a valid IOE entrance examination score.

 Is the IOE entrance exam required?